What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 If you receive a line of credit, it will have a credit limit.
 With a typical line of credit, you may use as much or as little of this limit as you need, but you’ll only start to accrue interest on what you use.

-Your use will usually show up on your bill or monthly statement as your total outstanding balance.
-You’ll have to repay your balance by a certain date, and once you do, you’ll have access to your full limit again, usually without having to reapply again.
-Typically, you will be paying back the outstanding balance and any accrued interest through multiple minimum payments that combine outstanding principal and interest.
+Your use, along with any applicable charges, will usually show up on your bill or monthly statement as your total outstanding balance.
+As you repay your balance by a certain date, you’ll continue to have access to your credit limit, usually without having to reapply again.
+Typically, you will be paying back the outstanding principal balance and any accrued interest and/or fees through multiple minimum payments that combine the outstanding principal and any charges.

 In general, your balance due on a revolving credit account like a line of credit or credit card may play an important role in your credit history and report.
 It depends on a financial institution.
 If it reports your payments to one of the major credit agencies, the agency will see how much of your credit you use compared to the total you have available.
 This little calculation produces a number that’s called your credit utilization rate.